 I am good: How hard it is to believe it?

-Since this is just a 30-minute movie, you might question how come everything works out so well with the girl?
+Since this is just a 30-minute movie, you might question how everything works out so well with the girl.
 But that’s what the message is all about, it is not about how it is about when and then how.
-When you see a potential disorder in a person near or close to you pay attention, talk, and try to understand, if you fail to understand, visit a counselor and that’s how you help that person.
+When you see a potential disorder in a person near or close to you pay attention, talk, and try to understand, if you fail to understand, visit a counsellor and that’s how you help that person.

-That’s what happened in the movie, although the father could not understand, still, he was open to see the counselor and seek medical help for her daughter’s mental disorder.
-Otherwise, if he would have been a stereotyped father who feels ashamed of visiting a mental health care provider, Aditi might have lost her life very soon.
+That’s what happened in the movie, although the father could not understand, still, he was open to seeing the counsellor and seeking medical help for her daughter’s mental disorder.
+Otherwise, if he had been a stereotyped father who feels ashamed of visiting a mental health care provider, Aditi might have lost her life very soon.

 Conclusion:

-There are plenty of documentaries and movies available on OTT platforms, hardly 30 -50 minutes watch.
-Watch them, promote them, be a part of spreading mental health awareness.
+There are plenty of documentaries and movies available on OTT platforms, hardly 30 -50 minutes to watch.
+Watch them, promote them, and be a part of spreading mental health awareness.